 Name aside, the biggest change with Google TV is the Home screen.
 Google completely revamped the Home screen experience to be based around recommendations.
 Movies and TV shows are pulled from the streaming services you subscribe to.

 The entire setup process for a new device has been revamped as well.
 Instead of taking place on the TV itself, set up now happens through the Google Home app.
 During the setup process, Google asks you to choose your streaming services so it can customize the Home screen recommendations.

 Another key component of the Google TV Home screen is the “Watchlist.”
 You can add movies and TV shows to your Watchlist from Google Search on your phone, tablet, or computer.
 They will then be easily accessible from the Google TV Home screen.
 The content is also available in the Google TV app.

 That’s right, there’s also a Google TV app.
 The Google Play Movies & TV app has been renamed to Google TV.
 It’s still the place to rent and purchase movies and TV shows in Google’s ecosystem, but now it also includes your streaming services and Watchlist.
 Search for anything and Google TV will tell you where it can be watched.

 The important thing to know is Google TV is still Android TV.
 It may look very different, but at the core they are the same.
 The Home screen is where most of the changes lie, and older devices will eventually get the same experience.

-- › How to Set Up Google TV User Profiles
+- › How to Get Started With Google TV

 - › How to Disable Recommendations on Google TV